AudioLotus/D2Flwrz/docs/Raids/Last-Wish/3-Morgeth.md

 ## Part 1: Strengths

 The encounter begins with a guardian taking one the blights in front of Morgeth.
-This gives that player the **Taken Strength** debuff and begins wave one.
+This gives them the **Taken Strength** debuff and begins wave one.

 > [!deadly] Power Creep
 > You will start to see a message on the left that says "Morgeth is at x% strength".
 If it reaches 100%, it's a wipe.
 Leaving blights on the ground makes this speed up.